vmware-tanzu/tanzu-framework/docs/framework-use-cases.md

 # Use cases

-This document aims to provide some use cases for Framework to understand the project's context.
+This document provides some use cases for Framework to understand the project's context.

 ## Use Case #1 - CLI Plugins